Minnesota is developing a state system of highways covering the entire state and by which practically any part of the state can be reached.

 We continue eastward from South Dakota into Minnesota, beginning with YTA Minnesota Mile Marker 000.0 assigned to the starting point at the South Dakota-Minnesota state line.

-Select shortcuts below, on map, or simply Scroll Down.
+Select shortcuts on map, list, or simply Scroll Down.

 For Directions, click the Minnesota (MI-) State YTA Mile Marker Numbers (below) linking you to a real-time map.